How to prepare for Corporate Headshots? The ultimate guide

 Don’t dye or cut your hair right before the shoot, this rule is especially imperative for men.
 Some shades of freshly dyed hair can look too vibrant and usually dull down about 1-2 weeks later.

 Lots of people ask whether hiring a make-up artist is a good idea.
 It is, of course, completely up to you.
 You want your portrait to be easily recognizable and you don’t want the make-up to overpower the portrait.
-Furthermore, the camera will pick up clumps of mascara or dark lipstick, so bear in mind how heavy you go on that.
 A good rule of thumb is to think about what sort of make-up you would wear to a nice dinner out, where the steak costs $30 but not $70.

 Corporate Headshots give potential customers confidence when seeking information about your business.
 It reassures clients that there is a real person behind the services you provide.
 To give the right, and a positive, impression, choose an outfit and posture that reflects your company’s values.
 Other than that, all you need is a happy and relaxed attitude to the photoshoot!